 ‘The school has developed sufficient expertise in the teaching of phonics and reading.’
 SIH p87: 293.

-All staff are trained to deliver Letters and Sounds.
+All staff are trained to deliver No Nonsense.
 We teach Phonics to the whole class, supporting those who need in the lesson and delivering appropriate interventions with a ‘Keep up not catch up’ approach to all children.

-The RL ensures staff are kept up to date with current practise and visits lessons regularly to ensure practise is consistent.
+The RL ensures staff are kept up to date with current practice and visits lessons regularly to ensure practice is consistent.
 Staff access appropriate CPD through the Flying High English Hub.

-Our approach is consistent, all staff work hard to pronounce phonemes correctly.
+Our approach is consistent, all staff work hard to pronounce the sounds correctly.
 Staff use the same terminology, routines, resources and actions.

 Resources